-Individuals, businesses and community groups will also be able to have their say by making a comment or submission online through the website.
+Individuals, businesses and community groups were also able to have their say by making a comment or submission online through the website.

-8. When is the Committee due to report?
+8. When did the Committee provide its report to the Government?

-The Committee will report to the Minister for Regional Communications by 30 September 2018.
+The Committee reported to the Minister for Regional Communications on 30 September 2018.

 9. What are the next steps after the review?